vorpalnet/blade/test/test-b2bua/README.md

   through `sendResponse`, the transaction is complete and no further responses arrive.
 - **The link is completed on the response, not the request, on purpose.** `createRequest` links Alice to Bob one way; `createResponse` completes it the other.
-The gap is deliberate: you may fan out several outbound INVITEs at once, but only one answers — the leg whose response you build back to Alice is the one that gets linked, and the losers are discarded.
+The gap is deliberate: you may fan out several outbound INVITEs at once, but only one answers — the dialog whose response you build back to Alice is the one that gets linked, and the losers are discarded.

 With PRACK in the network, the same doubling reaches deeper: `sendResponse` can hand you a